Objective and Function

 The primary objective of the Controlled Substance Advisory Committee is to promote, preserve and protect the public health, safety and welfare by regulating and monitoring use and abuse of controlled substances.
 To meet this objective, the Committee

-The Committee issues registrations to practitioners and facilities that prescribe, dispense, manufacture and distribute controlled substances.
-Practitioners include physicians, physician assistants, advanced practice nurses, podiatrists, dentists and veterinarians.
+The Committee issues registrations to practitioners and facilities that prescribe, dispense, manufacture or distribute controlled substances.
+Practitioners include physicians, physician assistants, advanced practice registered nurses, podiatrists, dentists, optometrists, and veterinarians.
 Facilities include pharmacies, distributors, manufacturers, hospitals, clinics, researchers, laboratories and provider pharmacies.

 To assist the Committee, the Drug Control Administrator for the Division of Professional Regulation is responsible for the Committee's regular administrative functions.

-The Committee meets quarterly.
+The Committee meets every other month.
 All meetings are open to the general public.
 They are usually held in the Buena Vista Conference Center, 661 S. Dupont Hwy., Buck Library, 1st Floor, New Castle, DE 19720, but the location is subject to change.
 Check the meeting calendar to confirm dates and location.

 To ensure that business (such as a license application) is on the agenda for the Committee's consideration at its next meeting, submit all documentation to the Committee office no later than 4:30 PM ten full working days before the meeting date.

 NEW RULES ON PRESCRIBING OPIATES: New regulations on prescribing opiates go into effect on April 1, 2017.
 The new rules